Frijid Pink (album)

 Frijid Pink is the debut album by American rock band Frijid Pink.
 It was originally released early 1970 by London Records' now-defunct Parrot subsidiary label (cat. no. PAS 71033).
-"Tell Me Why" reached #70 in Canada in May 1969.
+The album featured the single "House of the Rising Sun", which reached #7 on the Billboard Hot 100, and minor hit such as "Tell Me Why", which reached #70 in Canada in May 1969.